NTI-Gymnasiet-Nacka/ett-vardagligt-problem-unikhex/README.md

 I now have a protype for backened abut no frontend as of now.
 I have a mini database created using sqlite3.
 But it is not the files here called mydatabse or mydb.db.
 I dont know yet how i am supposed to delete them.

+## *version 2*

+The frontend is now created.
+The frontend is just going to be a html webpage that shows the users in a webpage.

+## *version 3*

+A function was created to fetch ingredients and recipes.
+Then it sends that to the users via an email.

 ## *License*

 [MIT](https://choosealicense.com/licenses/mit/)